univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

 First, have a look at the log file for the :term:`Listener Converter` and look for warnings and errors, see :ref:`log-files`.

-The OX Connector has a good health when the number of files for provisioning for the :term:`Listener` and the :term:`Listener Converter` is low.
+The OX Connector has a good health when the number of tasks for provisioning for the :term:`Listener` and the :term:`Listener Converter` is low.
 For a quick verification, run the following command on the UCS system with the OX Connector
 installed: